10 Best Electric Guitars for Beginners Under $200

 Squier Affinity Telecaster

-But it does have some of the same attributes of a real Les Paul, such as a mahogany body and neck, a rosewood fingerboard, a pair of hot humbuckers and a three-way pickup selector switch.
+Of course the Epiphone Les Paul Special II isn’t nearly like the Gibson Les Pauls used by famous musicians.
+It’s an affordable version intended for newbies, but it does have some of the same attributes of a real Gibson Les Paul, such as a rosewood fingerboard, a pair of hot humbuckers, a Tune-o-matic bridge with a stopbar tailpiece and a three-way pickup selector switch.

 The Les Paul sound is classic rock ‘n’ roll, captured here in a budget package newbies can afford.